Ronalchayengia/amitoj02.github.io/README.md

 # amitojsingh.cf
-My own site, feel free to copy it but don't forget the original creator ;)
+My own site, feel free to copy it but don't forget the original creator ;) I made some changes in original template for this site.

+Template Name: ReadIt
+Template Provider: ColorLib